indra-labs/docs/whitepaper.md

 - **Packet scheduling is shuffled constantly** - Relays do not simply behave as First In First Out buffers, but rather, mix together the messages they receive.
 All messages have to be segmented for network transport, and as these segments are fed into the outbound queue, they are shuffled so that the ordering is broken up.
 This slightly increases latency but it decreases associativity between streams of packets constituting messages.
 - **Deliberate delays** - This is a tactic that is more often seen in email mixnets but can be used to a degree in lower latency mixnets like Indranet because not all traffic is time critical.
 Bitcoin transactions and blocks are relatively time critical, but DNS requests can comfortably take up to 100 ms without disrupting the functioning of ancillary centralised type services using them (IE, DNS for web traffic).
 Email is also a potential service type on Indranet, and because it is inherently slow and non-interactive, the delays can be even longer, potentially several seconds to deliver, and so the segments of the packets as they pass through will not have strong timing correlation.
 The delays are defined by the client, and raise the cost of the data from a regular non-delayed message by a percentage in proportion with the length of the delay.
-- **Client-side anonymity** - Indranet does not also expose relays to uncompensated exposure to entities outside of the network.
-Potentially Indra can implement Tor style web browser anonymisation, but because such traffic is often used to attack websites and web services it is usually going to be only a matter of time if a free cloak for malicious traffic becomes blacklisted by inbound connection filters on these services.
-Most Indranet traffic will be passed to decentralised servers, such as Bitcoin, Lightning and IPFS, which do not have a central point of observation either.

 ## Why We Need Indranet